-Which faculty are eligible?
+Which faculty members are eligible to apply?

-How often can I apply?
+How much money can I get, and how often can I apply?

+Grants are awarded up to $2,500.
 Applicants may apply for one award each year, not to exceed $2,500 per person within a two-year period.

 What are the due dates?

-You may apply for travel to a site, research, funding for supplies and materials, hotel costs, meals, services used in the execution of the activity, ground transportation, registration fees, project documentation fees, copying costs, software needs as they relate directly to the project, equipment, participation in professional conferences and workshops, participation in conferences and workshops that support teaching effectiveness related to student learning styles, dealing with classroom issues, developing college activities that support building departmental teamwork, collegiality, and communications, and more.
+You may apply for grant supported travel to a site, research, funding for supplies and materials, hotel costs, meals, services used in the execution of the activity, ground transportation, registration fees, project documentation fees, copying costs, software needs as they relate directly to the project, equipment, participation in professional conferences and workshops, participation in conferences and workshops that support teaching effectiveness related to student learning styles, dealing with classroom issues, developing college activities that support building departmental teamwork, collegiality, and communications, and more.

 See the Full List of Grantees and Reports on their Projects, 2004 - present